llvm/llvm-project/llvm/docs/VectorizationPlan.rst

    VPlan Transformation Pipeline in 2024

-VPlan currently models the complete vector loop, as well as other parts of the vectorization skeleton.
+VPlan currently models the complete vector loop, as well as additional parts of the vectorization skeleton.
 Refer to :numref:`fig-vplan-scope` for an overview of the scope covered by VPlan.

 .. _fig-vplan-scope:
 .. figure:: ./vplan-scope.png